mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 web-ext run --target=firefox-android --android-device=<device ID>
 ```

-If you've multiple versions of Firefox installed, you may need to choose a specific version.
+If you've multiple versions of Firefox installed, you may need to choose a version.
 For example:

 ```shell
 web-ext run --target=firefox-android ... --firefox-apk=org.mozilla.firefox